ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 EKR: Users want answers.
 They want to find specific things (the pages).
 Now you can get one without getting the other.
 Or "Make me a summary of a WG in the form of a Metallica song" is a completely different category.

-Max Gendler: pushing back on opt out styming innovation.
+Max Gendler: pushing back on opt out stymying innovation.
 I don't think it holds water.
 Putting a preference out there doesn't remove the possibility from the world.  \[You can always pay for the content for those new uses.]

 Leonard: one of the reasons Bradley discusses "substitutive" is that it's not just about reducing clicks, but the scenario where the user is performing local search.
 So now they've lawfully acquired the asset- you don't need links.
 But you want to perform a search or get a summary, etc.